National Mediation Board: Contracts

 Under the Railway Labor Act, an airline or railroad union contract does not expire; it remains in force and amendable until a new contract is ratified by the union members or either side exercises "self-help," which could be a strike by employees or a lockout by management.
 Before this can happen, the NMB-appointed mediator must declare an impasse in negotiations, which starts a 30-day cooling off period, during which negotiations continue.
 Once the 30-day period has passed, either side is free to exercise self-help, unless the President authorizes a Presidential Emergency Board, which issues non-binding recommendations followed by another 30-day cooling off period.
-The US Congress also has the power to impose a contract, but that has rarely happened in recent years.
+The US Congress also has the power to impose a contract, as they did for railroads in 2022.

 Board members

-The Board is composed of 3 members, nominated by the President of the United States, with the advice and consent of the Senate, for a term of three years.
-By statute 45 U.S.C. § 154, “not more than two [...] shall be of the same political party”.
-At the end of a term of office a member may continue to serve until a successor is appointed or they are renominated.
+The Board is composed of three members, nominated by the President of the United States, with the advice and consent of the Senate, for terms of three years.
+The terms are staggered, so one term expires on July 1 every year.
+At the end of their term of office a member may continue to serve until a successor takes office, or they are themselves confirmed for another term.

+The board annually designates a member to act as chairman.
+Two members of the board constitutes a quorum.